In colder weather, people often struggle with their feet getting cold. There are a number of reasons for this

 Trailrunners and Water Protective Socks

 This is the approach I most often use.
 On most trips I have found that waterproof socks and trail runners (goretex oversocks + trail runners + gaiters) worked well in 20F conditions, even in deep snow.
 I recently went on a trip that this didn’t work well.
 For some reason my feet felt cold and damp.
 Even though it was moderate weather and only dropped to 28F, my feet were freezing but my socks didn’t leak.
 Other people have reported good results using neoprene socks.
 In the winter of 2007/8 I picked up a pair of Inov-8 RocLite 390 GTX to try out.
-I expect these boots plus my vapor barrier socks and toasty feet insoles should keep my feet warm enough down to -10F or so.
-I don’t have enough experience to report on them yet.
+These boots plus my vapor barrier socks kept my feet warm down to 0F.

 Hiking Boots & Socks